 Civil

 Victoria welcomes instructions in regulatory and professional disciplinary law.
-She developed a strong grasp of these areas while working as a paralegal in the regulatory department at a leading defence form, defending in SFO and FCA prosecutions as well as fitness to practice investigations (GMC, SRA and BSB).
-Examples of work include:
+She developed a strong grasp of these areas while working as a paralegal in the regulatory department at a leading defence firm, defending in SFO and FCA prosecutions.
+Examples of work include acting for applicants and appellants in licensing appeals.

 Education